siddharthsharma94/fullstack-monorepo-template/README.md

   - to only build the vercel app on changes to web, go to git section and add the following to the ignore build step `git diff HEAD ./web`

 - Go to the backend folder and click the deploy with Railway button.
 Fill out the fields including the s3 bucket to deploy as well as the IAM Role with access to S3 buckets.

+- There is also an optional Hasura backend you can choose to deploy.
+This also lives on railway and is simply a click away.